SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ###### 1.2.8.2 Cloud Foundry Dashboard

-When you want to use a Hystrix Dashboard on Cloud Foundry and you have installed Spring Cloud Services, you can create and bind a instance of it to the application using the Cloud Foundry CLI as follows:
+When you want to use a Hystrix Dashboard on Cloud Foundry you must have previously installed Spring Cloud Services.
+If that has been done, then you can create and bind a instance of the dashboard to the application using the Cloud Foundry CLI as follows:

 ```
 > cf target -o myorg -s development